Baryon-antiBaryon Charge Asymmetry at LHC: String Junction Transfer and SJ Torus as DM Candidate: Abstract

 \section{Abstract}

 The asymmetry of baryon/antibaryon production has been measured in many proton-proton, pion-proton and electron-proton experiments.
-In the framework of Quark-Gluon String Model (MQGS) the energy dependence of asymmetry tells us about the value of $\alpha_{SJ}$(0), the intercept of String Junction Regge trajectory.
-This object, SJ, transfers the baryon charge from proton projectile to the central rapidity region at high energy interactions, while the diquarks used to bring this access of positive baryon charge to Y=0 point in the reactions of intermediate energies.
-In previous MQGS description of dozen experimental results the value of intercept has been estimated as 0.5 < $\alpha_{SJ}$ < 0.9.
-Now, SJ behaviors are accumulated in the model based on topological symmetry in order to build an object with zero baryon charge.
-The important effect was discovered that the baryon junctions are easily combinable with antibaryon ones in hexagons.
+In the framework of Quark-Gluon String Model (QGSM) the energy dependence of asymmetry tells us about the value of $\alpha_{SJ}$(0), the intercept of String Junction Regge trajectory.
+In previous QGSM study, the value of intercept has been estimated as 0.5 < $\alpha_{SJ}$(0) < 0.9.
+Here, SJ behaviors are accumulated in the model based on topological expansion in order to build a neutral object with zero baryon charge.
+By the way, QCD mass falling under the event horizon of Black Hole (BH) should be symmetric, or in other words, have no charge information.
+The baryon junctions are easily combinable with antibaryon ones in hexagons.
 Topologically, hexagon net can coherently cover only the torus surface.
 The net on the torus has discrete number of baryon/antibaryon junctions.
-This single parameter reveals the mass or energy of this object.
+This is only parameter that marks the mass/energy level of this object.
 It looks like DM particle, is not it?
-How often does this "compactificated" pomeron string appear in multiparticle production at LHC energy?
-As it was calculated in the recent study, it takes place approximately in 1.2 percent of inelastic events.
-Furthermore, the torus configurations of matter, which have been revealed in many bright events in space (for an example, by Chandra experiment near the event horizon of Super Massive Black Hole), are such dense "doughnuts" that X-rays from SMBH are screened on 40 percent's.
-This topological symmetry model seems rather realistic and can help us to deal with an "arm wrestling" between the stiffness of toroid structure of QCD matter and the preassure of gravitational singularity at extremely heavy masses.
+In high energy collisions at LHC, such pomeron loops are to be produced approximately in 1.2 percent of inelastic events.
+Furthermore, the torus configurations of matter have been revealed in many bright events in space.
+As an example, Chandra experiment has detected such dense "doughnut" near the event horizon of Super Massive Black Hole (SMBH), which X-ray radiation is screened on 40 percent's.
+This topological symmetry model of DM seems rather realistic and can help us to deal with an "arm wrestling" between the stiffness of toroid structure of QCD matter and the pressure of gravitational singularity at extremely heavy masses.
+On the other hand, the instabilities in structure of matter in SMBHs can cause the bursts of giant relativistic hadron jets with the masses of order the own BH mass.